AshisRanjanDey/Quizapp/README.md

 Simple Quiz Application Having following features:

-1. Questions :
+Questions :
-  a.
-Get List of all questions with answers.
+1. Get List of all questions with answers.
-  b.
-Add New Question
+2. Add New Question
-  c.
-Get Questions by category
+3. Get Questions by category

-2. Quiz:
+Quiz:
-  a.
-Create a Quiz - with given number of questions and category.
+1. Create a Quiz - with given number of questions and category.
-  b.
-Get Questions for a Quiz
+2. Get Questions for a Quiz
-  c.
-Calculate Score of a User Response for a Quiz.
+3. Calculate Score of a User Response for a Quiz.